jondashkyle/photo-on-startup/readme.md

 *Note: When executing a node script from a bash script with launchd you need to supply the full path to node, you can't simply call `node`.*

 Create and load a .plist file for launchd to run at load.
 This will have `sleepwatcher` monitor your machine for wake up and run `photo-on-startup` if it hasn't yet been run today.
+Save it as `com.photoonstart.sleepwatcher.plist`.

 ```
 <?xml version="1.0" encoding="UTF-8"?>